kizu/kizu.ru/_posts/en/issues/2013-04-19-markdowning-yaml.md

     ---

-And it would look so much better at GitHub:
+And this would look so much better at GitHub:

 ![Good code][good]

-As an added bonus I find this style of YAML better readable in a code editor also, so there is virtually nothing that should stop you from using this code style for your YAML front matters.
-If you didn't had any code style, then adding any one would already be useful enought btw!
+Instead of a useless header we would get YAML nicely separated from content, and every line would become a paragraph there.

+As most of posts won’t have a lot of metadata, those extra lines won’t bloat the code.
+And, in my opinion, this code style is also more readable when you’re working with actual code, so I don’t see any reasons why you shouldn’t use it all the time for YAML front matters.

+The only thing I don’t like there is that YAML is so strict.
+You can’t add indents in the front of data, or use lists with hyphens here — those could be rendered even nicer.
+Also, if someone would see any other possibility to enhance the readability of the YAML front matters — tell me via twitter or by issues on GitHub.

 [bad]: http://img-fotki.yandex.ru/get/6430/1076905.1/0_9789a_239b2fc2_orig.png